Tame and wild theorem for the category of filtered by standard modules: Reduction to minimal ditalgebras

-\begin{theorem} Assume that the ground field $k$ is algebraically closed.
-Assume $({\cal A},I)$ is a directed triangular interlaced weak ditalgebra as in (\ref{D: directed weak ditalgs}), where $I$ is a proper ideal of $A$.
+\begin{theorem} Assume that the ground field $k$ is algebraically closed and let ${\cal P}$ be a finite preordered set.
+Assume $({\cal A},I)$ is a ${\cal P}$-oriented triangular interlaced weak ditalgebra as in (\ref{D: triangular interlaced weak ditalgebras}), where $I$ is an ideal of $A$ contained in the radical of $A$.
 Suppose that $({\cal A},I)$ is not wild and take $d\in \hueca{N}$.
 Then, there is a finite sequence of reductions

 of type $z_i\in \{a,d,r,q,X\}$ such that ${\cal A}^{z_1z_2\cdots z_t}$ is a minimal ditalgebra, we have $I^{z_1z_2\cdots z_t}=0$, and almost every $({\cal A},I)$-module $M$ with $\dim_k M\leq d$ has the form $M\cong F^{z_1}\cdots F^{z_t}(N)$, for some $N\in ({\cal A}^{z_1\cdots z_t},I^{z_1\cdots z_t})\g\Mod$. \end{theorem}